sequelize/sequelize/docs/manual/core-concepts/assocs.md

 ### Goal

 In this example, we have the models `Team` and `Player`.
-We want to tell Sequelize that there is a One-To-Many relationship between them, meaning that one Team has many Players, while each Playes belongs to a single Team.
+We want to tell Sequelize that there is a One-To-Many relationship between them, meaning that one Team has many Players, while each Player belongs to a single Team.

 ### Implementation